 Method statements that set out the equipment, materials, labour and method(s) the service provider will employ to respond to the environmental outcomes and actions required to avoid, manage or mitigate potential environmental impacts or risks posed by implementing LandCare projects, must be compiled in accordance with the format in Table 4.
 The method statements must be prepared in such detail that the provincial coordinator is able to assess whether the service provider's proposal will meet the requirements of the generally accepted impact management outcomes and actions required by the EMPr.
+The method statements must be signed off prior to the commencement of construction activities, including the pegging out of the area.
 A copy of the signed and dated method statement, including any updates, must be appended in Appendix 4 and kept in the EMPr file.